 Websites that fail to keep visitors remaining on a page tend to have high bounce rates.
 Just in case you aren’t aware, a bounce rate is a metric used for measuring how people engage on a website.
 The results show the percentage of visitors who leave after viewing a page.
 A good bounce rate is between 26 to 40, and a poor rating is 70 and higher, however, this varies widely between industries.

 Can you recall the last time you visited a website and left?
-You probably did without even realizing.
+You probably did without even realising.
 Here are a few possible reasons why you left:

 - the site was unappealing or outdated